sphinx-contrib/proof/doc/usage.rst

 --------------

 A statement is called using the ``.. proof:theorem`` (replacing ``theorem`` by the statement name you want).
-For instance, de define a right triangle, one might use:
+For instance, to define a right triangle, one might use:

 .. code-block:: rst